Set Reply-To address to an auto reply message

 Enter the message in the Auto reply message body field.
 Change Subject line if needed.

-Switch to the Headers tab.
-Click Add button and enter an e-mail address which should receive all replies to the auto reply message.
 In the Header Name field enter Reply-To string, in the Header Value enter john.doe@postfix.local value (change to your own email address).
 Click OK button.

 In the Conditions tab click Add button and select the Message Recipient option.
-In the new window enter ITdept@postfix.local value, replacing the postfix.local part with your own company domain name.
-Leave the Search address unchanged and click the OK button.
+In the new window enter ITdept@postfix.local value,

-Click button to save all settings.
+Click the Save button to save all settings.

 From now on, any internal or external user will receive the automatic reply when sending a message to the IT department.
-When user will reply to that message it will be send to john.doe@postfix.com email address.

 To learn more visit MSH Postfix Autoresponder website.